 A learning community is two or more instructional courses that are linked and composed of a student cohort from the general student population.
 A learning community may also target special populations.

 Learning support services provides learning and study skills resources for all students who wish to enhance their academic experience in preparing to meet their educational goals.
-These services include: academic computer lab, basic skills, library, tutorial center, and writing and reading center.
+These services include an academic computer lab, basic skills, library, tutorial center, and writing and reading center.

-Lecture Hour Equivalent (LHE).
-It is the first step in computing faculty load.
-It Standardizes the number of lecture and lab hours taught by a faculty.
+The Lecture Hour Equivalent (LHE) is the first step in computing faculty load.
+It standardizes the number of lecture and lab hours taught by a faculty.
 1 hour of lecture per week = 1 LHE; 1 hour of lab per week = 0.75 LHE.

 Mean is the average score.
 For example, on a scale of 1 to 5, out of 10 scores if 2 people choose answer #5, 2 people choose answer #4, 3 people choose answer #3, 2 people choose answer #2, and 1 person chooses answer #1, the mean is 3.2.
 [Mean = ((5*2)+(4*2)+(3*3)+(2*2)+(1*1))/10].